 Kronos' expectations for its future operating results are based upon a number of factors beyond its control, including worldwide growth of GDP, competition in the marketplace, continued operation of competitors, unexpected or earlier-than-expected capacity additions or reductions and technological advances.
-If actual developments differ from its expectations, Kronos' results of operations could be unfavorably affected.
+If actual developments differ from Kronos' expectations, its results of operations could be unfavorably affected.